-From the post-Reconstruction period to the modern civil rights era, nearly a century of state-sanctioned economic subjugation created what many regard as a permanent black underclass in America.
+From the post-Reconstruction period to the modern civil rights era, nearly a century of state-sanctioned economic subjugation created nearly a century of state-sanctioned economic subjugation created generations of poverty for many African Americans.
 What would have happened had freed slaves truly been enfranchised into the political and economic system after the Civil War?
 Staking a Claim, the life of Jake Simmons, Jr. – the international tycoon who was the most successful African-American in the history of the oil industry – affords us a rare perspective on this question.

 “The saga of Jake Simmons, our first black oil entrepreneur, is a remarkable story of one man’s pride, courage and determination to challenge and achieve success in two of the world’s most hostile arenas — the international oil business and the field of human rights — and we are all the better for it.” -Armand Hammer, CEO, Occidental Petroleum Corporation